 History Camp has been a hit.
 It began as a once-a-year unconference for adults for all things history, and now includes unique history-related events throughout the year.

 We’d love to have History Camps held in more places.
-Would you like to be part of making that happen?
+Read on to learn how you can be part of making that happen.

 The goal of History Camp is to increase interest in and engagement with history.

 The first History Camp was in Cambridge in 2014.
 The next year we held History Camp Boston in the spring and began monthly history events in the area.
 Some folks in Des Moines spoke up and organized History Camp Iowa, which took place at the Historical Museum of Iowa in the fall of 2015.
 It was the first History Camp outside of New England, and it was a big success, with the most attendees and sessions yet, along with great local media support and the involvement of the State Historical Society of Iowa.
 (See links to radio and TV segments at the bottom of the About page.)

 We’ve had people drive hours to participate in History Camp, and some have even flown, including the person heading up History Camp Colorado.
 She heard about History Camp Boston on Twitter and came out in the spring of 2016.
 She liked what she saw and decided that Colorado needed its own History Camp.
 In 2016 she launched History Camp Colorado and it sold out weeks in advance.

 Also that spring, a group from Western Massachusetts decided that there should be a History Camp in their region.
 They made it happen, and History Camp Pioneer Valley was sold out weeks in advance.

 If you want to find a History Camp near you, check out our home page.

 If you’re interested in making History Camp happen in your city, state, or region, please read the Guiding Principles below and the Requirements.
 If you think it’s something you want to take on, let me know.
 All of the organizers have found it very rewarding, and I’m sure you will, too.

 History Camp democratizes participation and engagement and is based on these guiding principles: